EdyJ/blender-to-unity-fbx-exporter/README.md

 # Blender To Unity FBX Exporter

 FBX exporter add-on for Blender 2.80+ compatible with Unity's coordinate and scaling system.
+The FBX files are imported in Unity with correct rotations and scales.

 ## How to install